Izzy Young: Move to Sweden

 After developing an interest in Swedish folk music at a festival, Young closed his New York store in 1973 and moved to Stockholm where he opened the Folklore Centrum at Roslagsgatan in Vasastan.
 In 1986 he relocated the store to Wollmar Yxkullsgatan 2 in Södermalm where he remained till the end of 2018 when he retired from a regular series of folk music concerts spanning decades.
 The concerts featured prominent traditional Swedish folk musicians, enthusiasts from Stockholm who played music from other places, and international artists from all over the world.
 In 1974 Young arranged a concert with Pete Seeger in the auditorium of Uppsala University.
 A recording was made and released on the LP record "If A Revolution Comes To My Country ..."
 (October Stereo OSLP-508).
-Young's personal diaries, notes, photos, newspaper clips, and other documentation have been transferred to the Library of Congress in Washington, DC, where they now constitute The Izzy Young Collection.
+Young's personal diaries, notes, photos, newspaper clips, and other documentation have been transferred to the Library of Congress in Washington, D.C., where they now constitute The Izzy Young Collection.
 A large part of Young's extensive library was in 2018 donated to the museum Mannaminne(sv) at Nordingrå, Sweden.
 Young's research and documentation of Cambodia's history from the 1960s onwards was donated in 2001 to the "Centre for East and South-East Asian Studies" at Lund University (the HT libraries).

 Young celebrated his 90th birthday at the Swedish Folklore Centrum in March 2018.
 At that time Young remarkably was still opening the “store” on a daily basis and hosting regular concerts there in the same way he had for over 60 years.
 Due to Young’s fading health, the store closed at the end of November.

 Personal life and death

 He was the father of the actress and television presenter Philomène Grandin.

 Israel "Izzy" Young died at the age of 90 in Stockholm, Sweden on February 4, 2019.
 He spent his last days surrounded by his family, closest friends, and live music.

+Young's life and doings was portrayed in the book ”Don't Forget Me” (2021) and the documentary ”Go To Izzy!”
+(2021).